 "On behalf of Dassault Aviation and its partners, I would like to thank the Serbian authorities for the confidence they have placed in us by choosing the Rafale, and assure them of our total commitment to making its integration into the Serbian Armed Forces a success.
-Serbia's decision to equip itself for the first time with a Dassault aircraft confirms the Rafale's operational superiority and its t Chièvres air base (ICAO code: EBCV) in Belgium, the Chièvres Air Fest was held on 28 June 2024.
-During the 1980s several air shows were held and after a gap, the Chièvres Air Fest was reinstated a few years ago.
-In the 2024 edition, the civilian population in the area got the opportunity to have a view of the airbase.
-Food and beverage trucks took care of the catering for the visitors, while a band played pop songs during the day.
-For the visitors, a dynamic and a static show was organised; at the static show the large transport aircraft were opened for visitors.
+Serbia's decision to equip itself for the first time with a Dassault aircraft confirms the Rafale's operational superiority and its proven excellence in serving the sovereign interests of a nation", stated Éric Trappier.